frankschae/academic-kickstart/content/post/GSOC-2021/index.md

 * benchmark the new adjoints,
 * refine the AbstractDifferentiation.jl package and use it within DiffEqSensitivity.jl,
-* add more docs, and examples.
+* add more docs and examples.

 If you have any further suggestions or comments, check out our slac/zulip channels #sciml-bridged and #diffeq-bridged or the [Julia language discourse](https://discourse.julialang.org/).

 ## Acknowledgement

 Many thanks to my mentors [Chris Rackauckas](https://github.com/ChrisRackauckas), [Moritz Schauer](https://github.com/mschauer), [Yingbo Ma](https://github.com/YingboMa), and [Mohamed Tarek](https://github.com/mohamed82008) for their unique, continuous support.
 It was a great opportunity to be part of such an inspiring collaboration.
 I highly appreciate our quick and flexible meeting times.
 I would also like to thank [Christoph Bruder](https://quantumtheory-bruder.physik.unibas.ch/en/people/group-members/christoph-bruder/), [Julian Arnold](https://github.com/arnoldjulian), and [Martin Koppenhöfer](https://github.com/mako-git) for helpful comments on my blog posts.
-Special thanks to [Michael Poli](https://github.com/Zymrael) and [Stefano Massaroli](https://github.com/massastrello) for their suggestions with respect to adjoints for hybrid differential equations.
+Special thanks to [Michael Poli](https://github.com/Zymrael) and [Stefano Massaroli](https://github.com/massastrello) for their suggestions on adjoints for hybrid differential equations.
 Finally, thanks to the very supportive julia community and to Google's open source program for funding this experience!